piyoki/piyoki/README.md

 ## I'm a Developer, DevOps Engineer, Cloud Architect, and Solution Engineer

-- I’m currently learning everything cloud Native related
+- I’m currently learning everything Cloud Native related

 - I am an advocate for Cloud Native and Serverless Application such as Knative!